AutomateThePlanet/Bellatrix-Documentation/docs/ios-automation/control-app.md

     Constants.IOSDefaultDeviceName,
     AppBehavior.ReuseIfStarted)]
 ```
-This is the attribute for automatic start/control of iOS apps by Bellatrix.
+This is the attribute for automatic start/control of iOS apps by BELLATRIX.
 If you have to do it manually properly, you will need thousands of lines of code.
 **appPath**- sets the path where your app file is.
 **AppBehavior** enum controls when the app is started and stopped.
 This can drastically increase or decrease the tests execution time, depending on your needs.
 However you need to be careful because in case of tests failures the app may need to be restarted.